Coronavirus vaccination

 Coronavirus vaccination and post-COVID syndrome

-People aged 60 and over, healthcare workers and people who receive an invitation for the annual flu jab can get a coronavirus vaccination every autumn.
+People aged 60 and over, healthcare workers and people who receive an invitation for the annual flu jab can get a coronavirus vaccination in the autumn.

 If you have post-COVID syndrome and are in one of these target groups, you can get a coronavirus vaccination during the autumn vaccination campaign.